 Elias M. Stein

 Professor Elias M. Stein is a leading figure in the field of harmonic analysis.
 He is the Albert Baldwin Dod Professor Emeritus of Mathematics at Princeton University, USA.
-He has been actively working in analysis and related topics for over 50 years, and has written over 200 works which have had a fundamental impact in harmonic analysis, partial differential equations, ergodic theory and complex analysis.
+He has been actively working in analysis and related fields for over 50 years, and has written over 200 works which have had a fundamental impact in harmonic analysis, partial differential equations, ergodic theory and complex analysis.
 For his scientific activity, he has been awarded the National Medal of Science by President George W. Bush.
-He is one of the most frequently cited contemporary mathematicians, and is well-known for his extraordinary ability to produce first rate researchers, successfully graduating over 50 doctoral students.
-Many of them are leading mathematicians in the world today, among whom are two Fields medalists.
+He is one of the most frequently cited contemporary mathematicians, and is well-known for his extraordinary ability to train first rate researchers, successfully graduating over 50 doctoral students.
+Many of them are leading mathematicians in the world today, and the list includes two Fields medalists.

 Antoni Zygmund and Elias M.Stein

-Wrocław has been chosen intentionally for the venue of this conference.
+It is no accident that Wrocław has been chosen as the venue for this conference.
 It is a special place for Professor Stein by virtue of his contacts with the Institute of Mathematics at the University of Wrocław.
-This connection was largely developed by Professor Andrzej Hulanicki in the early seventies and continues to this day.
-Andrzej Hulanicki was considered to be one of the leading specialists in the field of harmonic analysis in Poland.
+This connection was initiated by Professor Andrzej Hulanicki in the early seventies and continues to this day.
+Andrzej Hulanicki was one of the leading experts in the field of harmonic analysis in Poland.
 His collaboration with Prof. Stein significantly contributed to the development of the School of Harmonic Analysis in Wrocław.
-Moreover, in 2017, the city of Wrocław is celebrating the 130th anniversary of the birth of Professor Hugo Steinhaus, a prominent professor in the Mathematics Department at the University of Wrocław who was one of the founders of the Lwów School of Mathematics.
-This conference will be a part of this celebration which we feel is particularly appropriate as Steinhaus was Stein's mathematical ancestor.
+In 2017, the city of Wrocław is celebrating the 130th anniversary of the birth of Professor Hugo Steinhaus, a prominent professor in the Mathematics Department at the University of Wrocław who was one of the founders of the Lwów School of Mathematics.
+It is highly appropriate that this conference will be a part of this celebration, since Steinhaus was Stein's mathematical ancestor.
 Indeed, Hugo Steinhaus was Aleksander Rajchman’s advisor, Aleksander Rajchman was Antoni Zygmund’s advisor, and Prof. E. M. Stein was a doctoral student of Antoni Zygmund.
-Its connections to Prof. Stein aside, a central aim of our conference is to attract attention to the Lwów School of Mathematics and to demonstrate the great influence that this School has had in developing mathematics throughout the world.
+A central aim of our conference is to attract attention to the Lwów School of Mathematics and to demonstrate the great influence that this School has had in developing mathematics throughout the world.